ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/configurable-enrichments/JavaScript-script-enrichment.md

 * use [Snowplow version tags] [snowplow-tags] to confirm the fields available in your Snowplow version's enriched event POJO
 * return as many contexts as you want
-* throw an exception if you want this enriched event to end up in the Bad Bucket
+* throw an exception if you want this enriched event to end up in the Bad Bucket or Bad Stream
-* include **minified, self-contained** JavaScript libraries that your `process(event)` function needs
+* include minified, self-contained JavaScript libraries that your `process(event)` function needs
 * test this enrichment on sample sets of events before putting it into production
 * ensure your new contexts are defined in Iglu, Redshift, JSON Paths etc